Lowering the scale of Pati-Salam breaking through seesaw mixing: Conclusion

 We find that a chiral suppression in the PS breaking limits can reduce the usual limits of $81- 2467$ TeV, depending on the structure of $K_{L/R}^{de},$ down to as low as $5.6 - 194$ TeV.
 An attractive property of models which lead to a chiral suppression is that only one of $K_{L/R}^{de}$ is required to have a specific structure.
 Without a chiral suppression, the lowest PS limits obtained required both of $K_{L/R}^{de}$ to have a specific structure which might suggest a parity symmetry in conflict with the assumed low-scale setup.

-A number of extensions to our analysis are possible.
-The addition of $SU(2)$ triplets has already been explored in the context of the current B-anomalies~\cite{Balaji:2018zna,Balaji:2019kwe}.
-As we have identified $SU(4)$ decuplets as an alternative possibility for low scale PS, it may be interesting to explore the feasibility of this model to explain the anomalies.
-In particular requiring the mass of $X_\mu$ to be in a specific region as a candidate for some of the B-anomalies will lead to predictions on the required colour-sextet masses, which can be probed.
-This however requires a detailed analysis on the predicted lifetime/stability of the colour sextet in this model.
-A more in-depth examination of baryon number violation implications in the case with $SU(4)$ sextets is required before it can be ruled out as a low-scale candidate.
+A more in-depth examination of baryon number violation implications in the case with $SU(4)$ sextets is desired before it can be ruled out as a low-scale candidate.
 Additionally, due to the mass mixing induced, collider constraints for other particles predicted (such as the $W'$ and $Z'$) could lead to significantly smaller mass limits than what is usually expected.
 Exploring the reach of the LHC and future colliders for these extended PS scenarios with chiral-like gauge couplings may be required.

 \acknowledgments This work was supported in part by the Australian Research Council.
 TPD thanks John Gargalionis for helpful discussion and advice during the early parts of this work and Graham White for email correspondence.